ruijiuchen/TimeToFrequencyConverter/README.md

-# queqiao
+# GetSimulatedDataTool
 Where to download the code:

 How to install:
-/queqiao$ pip install ./
+/GetSimulatedDataTool$ pip install ./

 How to execute the code:
-before execute the code, make sure the paths in the file "pathsettings.toml" is correct. queqiao$ queqiao pathsettings.toml
+before execute the code, make sure the paths in the file "pathsettings.toml" is correct.
+GetSimulatedDataTool$ GetSimulatedDataTool out***.root